 The full Local Governing Body meets at least once a term.
-Much of the governors’ work is carried out in four committees that meet more frequently.
-These committees are: Finance & Resources, Standards: Vision, Achievement and Leadership, Ethos: Values, Admissions, Welfare and Communication and School Development Planning.
+Much of the governors’ work is carried out in two committees: Finance & Resources and Ethos & Standards.
 Governors are members of one or more of these committees depending on their particular skills and interests.
 The committees report back to other governors at the full Local Governing Body meetings.
-Appeals, Complaints and Admissions sub-committees meet when the need arises.
+Appeals, Pay, Complaints and Admissions panels meet when the need arises.
 All governors visit school regularly and play an active role in school life.

 Detail of the Local Governing Body committees and associated Terms of Reference can be found here:

-Local Governing Board Sub-Committees & Terms of Reference 2022-23
+Local Governing Board Sub-Comittees & Terms of Reference 2023-24

 Current Governors & Roles and Responsibilities: